KamranHussain05/StatScanner/README.md

 [![Product Name Screen Shot][product-screenshot]]

-Stats Scanner is an IOS app designed to process and visualize any numerical data.
+StatScanner is an IOS app designed to process and visualize any numerical data.
 You can create predictions, get basic stats, and visualize your data by simply scanning a paper, importing a csv file, or manually entering data.
-Data can be visualized as bar graphs, cloud plot, dot plot, and more in additiont to basic statistical analysis.
+Data can be visualized as bar graphs, pie charts, dot plots, and more in addition to basic statistics.

 <p align="right">(<a href="#top">back to top</a>)</p>

-## Compatible with iOS 14.0+
+## Compatible with iOS 14.0.1+

 ## Features